 |MyHeritage||FATHER’S DAY SALE!

 |Family Tree DNA

-1For advice on where to test, click here.
-While written for adoptees, the advice in this post applies to most genealogy situations.
+1For advice on where to test, please read this post.
+While written for adoptees, the advice applies to most genealogy situations.

 4Click here for additional information on database sizes.

-5Average time from mailing the test to the lab and receiving results; times based on user-submitted data from August–October 2017.
-You can contribute your own processing times by clicking here and view all of the submissions here.
+5Average time from mailing the test to the lab to receiving results; times based on user-submitted data from February–May 2018.
+You can contribute your own processing times by clicking here.